 Educational attainment among U.S. Latinos has been changing rapidly in recent years, reflecting the group’s growth in the nation’s public K-12 schools and colleges.
 Over the past decade, the Hispanic high school dropout rate has declined and college enrollment has increased, even as Hispanics trail other groups in earning a bachelor’s degree.

-Economic factors remain an obstacle for enrollment, however.
+Yet, for many Hispanics, economic factors remain an obstacle to college enrollment.
 In a 2014 National Journal poll, 66% of Hispanics who got a job or entered the military directly after high school cited the need to help support their family as a reason for not enrolling in college, compared with 39% of whites.

-Here are five facts about Latinos and education:
+Here are five facts about U.S. Latinos and education:

 3Even though more Hispanics are getting a postsecondary education than ever before, Hispanics still lag other groups in obtaining a four-year degree.
-In 2013, among Hispanics ages 25 to 29, just 15% of Hispanics have a bachelor’s degree or higher.
-By comparison, among the same age group, about 40% of whites have a bachelor’s degree or higher (as do 20% of blacks and 60% of Asians).
+As of 2014, among Hispanics ages 25 to 29, just 15% of Hispanics have a bachelor’s degree or higher.
+By comparison, among the same age group, about 41% of whites have a bachelor’s degree or higher (as do 22% of blacks and 63% of Asians).
 This gap is due in part to the fact that Hispanics are less likely than some other groups to enroll in a four-year college, attend an academically selective college and enroll full-time.

-4Another reason Hispanics lag in bachelor’s degrees is that nearly half who go to college attend a public two-year school, the highest share of any race or ethnicity.
-By comparison, among college-goers, 30% of whites, 32% of Asians and 34% of blacks go to a community college.
+4Another reason why Hispanics lag in bachelor’s degrees is that nearly half who go to college attend a public two-year school, or community college, the highest share of any race or ethnicity.
+By comparison, among college-goers, 30% of whites, 32% of Asians and 36% of blacks go to a community college.

 Category: 5 Facts